-- 2.1.
-The headteacher is responsible for: - · Appointing an appropriate subject leader. - Ensuring that appropriate procedures are in place for reporting and managing accidents. - Ensuring that effective health and safety procedures are in place. - Completing a risk assessment. - 2.2.
-The subject leader is responsible for: - Encouraging staff to provide effective learning opportunities for pupils. - Help to expand on colleagues' areas of expertise in English. - Organising the deployment of resources and carrying out an annual audit of all related resources. - Liaising with teachers across all phases. - Communicating developments in the subject to all teaching staff and the senior leadership team (SLT), as appropriate. - Leading staff meetings and providing staff members with the appropriate training. - Organising, providing and monitoring CPD opportunities regarding English skills. - Ensuring common standards are met for recording and assessing pupils' performance. - Advising on the contribution of English in other curriculum areas, including cross-curricular and extra-curricular activities. - Collating assessment data and setting new priorities for the development of English in subsequent years. - 2.3.
-The classroom teacher(s) is/are responsible for: - Acting in accordance with this policy. - Ensuring progression of pupils' English skills, with due regard to the national curriculum.
+The headteacher is responsible for:

+- Appointing an appropriate subject leader. - Ensuring that appropriate procedures are in place for reporting and managing accidents. - Ensuring that effective health and safety procedures are in place. - Completing a risk assessment.

+The subject leader is responsible for:

+- Encouraging staff to provide effective learning opportunities for pupils. - Help to expand on colleagues' areas of expertise in English. - Organising the deployment of resources and carrying out an annual audit of all related resources. - Liaising with teachers across all phases. - Communicating developments in the subject to all teaching staff and the SLT, as appropriate. - Leading staff meetings and providing staff members with the appropriate training. - Organising, providing and monitoring CPD opportunities regarding English skills. - Ensuring common standards are met for recording and assessing pupils' performance. - Advising on the contribution of English in other curriculum areas, including crosscurricular and extra-curricular activities. - Collating assessment data and setting new priorities for the development of English in subsequent years.

+Teachers are responsible for:

-- Planning lessons effectively, ensuring a range of teaching methods are used to cover the content of the national curriculum. - Liaising with the subject leader about key topics, resources and support for individual pupils. - Monitoring the progress of pupils in their class and reporting this on a termly basis. - Reporting any concerns regarding the teaching of the subject to the subject leader or a member of the SLT. - Undertaking any training that is necessary in order to effectively teach English. - 2.4.
-The special educational needs coordinator (SENCO) is responsible for: - Liaising with the subject leader in order to implement and develop specialist English-based learning throughout the school. - Organising and providing training for staff regarding the English curriculum for pupils with special educational needs and disabilities (SEND). - Advising staff on how best to support pupils' needs. - Advising staff on the inclusion of English objectives in pupils' individual educational plans. - Advising staff on the use of teaching assistant (TAs) in order to meet pupils' needs. - 2.5.
-The pupil is responsible for: - Ensuring they complete work on time and to the best of their ability. - Ensuring they behave in accordance with the Behaviour and Discipline Policy.
+- Acting in accordance with this policy. - Ensuring progression of pupils' English skills, with due regard to the national curriculum. - Planning lessons effectively, ensuring a range of teaching methods are used to cover the content of the national curriculum.

+- Liaising with the subject leader about key topics, resources and support for individual pupils. - Monitoring the progress of pupils in their class and reporting this on a termly basis. - Reporting any concerns regarding the teaching of the subject to the subject leader or a member of the SLT. - Undertaking any training that is necessary in order to effectively teach English.

+The SENCO is responsible for:

+- Liaising with the subject leader in order to implement and develop specialist Englishbased learning throughout the school. - Organising and providing training for staff regarding the English curriculum for pupils with SEND. - Advising staff on how best to support pupils' needs. - Advising staff on the inclusion of English objectives in pupils' individual educational plans. - Advising staff on the use of TAs in order to meet pupils' needs.

-3. Early years foundation stage (EYFS)
+The pupil is responsible for:

+- Ensuring they complete work on time and to the best of their ability. - Ensuring they behave in accordance with the Pupil Code of Conduct.

+3. EYFS